jordanbray/chess/README.md

 This library requires rust version 1.27 or greater in order to check for the BMI2 instruction-set at compile-time.
 Additionally, this build is compatible with rust 2018 which, I believe, requires rust 1.31.

+> Note: bmi2 has been disabled due to horrible performance on AMD architectures.
+I have instead opted to expose the two relevant functions publicly if on a bmi2 CPU.

 ## Examples

 ### Simple Move Generation